Verification Risk Tiers

 When a cardholder links a card, Astrada verifies that they own it.
 You can choose how strict that verification is per subaccount, using a risk tier.
 A higher tier adds stronger proof of ownership at the cost of more cardholder interaction; a lower tier optimizes for conversion.

 This page explains the four tiers, how to set one, and how the tier changes the enrollment experience.
-For the strictest tier's two-hold flow see HIGHEST Verification; to test against sandbox cards see Sandbox Testing & Test Cards.
+For the strictest tier's two-hold flow see HIGHEST Verification; to test against sandbox cards see Test Cards & Sandbox Testing.

 The tiers